1. Home

 How can I easily lower my electricity bill?

-Some easy ways to cut your electric bill include checking your home’s insulation, making sure filters are clean and basic maintenance on your HVAC is up to date, shifting when you use power, lowering the temperature of your water heater, and trying new light bulbs.
+Some easy ways to cut your electric bill include checking your home’s insulation, making sure your HVAC filters are clean, shifting when you use power (on a time-of-use rate), lowering the temperature of your water heater, and swapping in new efficient light bulbs.

 Will solar panels eliminate my electricity bill?

-No, solar panels often do not eliminate your electricity bill.
-You may be able to use no power from the utility company, you may still have to pay certain fees and charges from the utility.
+No, solar panels often do not fully eliminate your electricity bill.
+Even when solar takes your electric bill to zero, you’ll receive a bill saying so.
 Policies vary, so be sure to check with your utility and solar advisor

 What are the biggest uses of energy in a house?

-A home’s HVAC is, by a large margin, the largest user of energy, totaling about 45% of the total energy consumption.
+A home’s heating and cooling is, by a large margin, the largest user of energy, over half of total energy consumption on average.
 From there, the list includes your water heater, lighting, refrigerator/freezer, and washing machine/dryer.

 Andrew joined Palmetto in Charlotte in August 2024.
 He’s been a writer in journalism, then in business, going back to almost the 20th century.
 He’s lived in Indiana, Virginia, Pennsylvania, Virginia again, and now North Carolina for the last 12 years.
 He likes golf.
 Is he good at it?
 Not so much.